 Pixar: Movie studio or computer company?

 Coming from a sales background, Jobs thought Pixar could pay its way as a hardware and software company for creatives — basically the same pitch he used at Apple.

-Pixar had two main products for sale.
-These were RenderMan, a 3-D graphics rendering program that still exists today, and the Pixar Image Computer, which was a high-end supercomputer.
+Pixar had two main products for sale: RenderMan, a 3-D graphics rendering program that still exists today, and the Pixar Image Computer, a high-end supercomputer.
 The Pixar Image Computer proved an unmitigated sales disaster.
 Throughout its life, the computer sold fewer than 300 units.

-The problem was an insanely giant price tag.
+The computer’s main problem was its insanely giant price tag.
 The machine cost $135,000 to buy, but also needed a $35,000 workstation from Sun Microsystems or Silicon Graphics to run.
-A second-generation version sold for “just” $30,000, which still put it far out of reach of any regular customer.
+A second-generation version sold for “just” $30,000 — still far beyond reach for regular customers.